Diagnostic Radiography BSc (Hons)

 Course overview

-- All home students on this course will qualify for a minimum payment from the Government of £5,000 per year, with additional payments for students incurring childcare costs6.
+• All eligible learners on this course can apply for a minimum payment from the Government of £5,000 per year.
+You can apply for additional payments if you incur childcare costs6.

 5 QS Stars for Teaching and Facilities